Assorted Musings on Dimension-critical Graphs

 \section{Abstract}

 For a finite simple graph $G$, say $G$ is of dimension $n$, and write $\dim(G) = n$, if $n$ is the smallest integer such that $G$ can be represented as a unit-distance graph in $\mathbb{R}^n$.
 Define $G$ to be \emph{dimension-critical} if every proper subgraph of $G$ has dimension less than $G$.
 In this article, we determine exactly which complete multipartite graphs are dimension-critical.
 It is then shown that for each $n \geq 2$, there is an arbitrarily large dimension-critical graph $G$ with $\dim(G) = n$.
-We close with a few observations and questions that may aid in future work.\\[5pt]
+We then pose and expound upon a number of questions related to this subject matter, questions that hopefully will prompt future research.\\[5pt]

 \textbf{Keywords and phrases:} graph dimension, unit-distance graph embeddings, edge-criticality, complete multipartite graphs